 You graduate from CulinaryLab with the knowledge and connections needed to excel in a variety of culinary careers.
 A 1,000-hour paid apprenticeship program is part of the program.
 Many of our students stay at that job after graduation.

 Do I have to take all the classes?

 Chef Ryan and the team have narrowed down this program as much as possible to teach students only what really matters.
 In order to leave CulinaryLab with the quality education and experience we think is necessary to succeed in the industry, students are required to complete all five levels of the program.

 How soon can I get started?

-Classes typically fill up quickly.
-However, we start new cohots quarterly.
-So, if your application is accepted, you can begin as early as the next cohort start date.
+Classes typically fill months in advance.
+However, we regularly start new sessions.
+If your application is accepted, you can begin in as few as 3 months.

 COVID-19: What safety measures are we taking during COVID?

 CulinaryLab takes many steps to ensure student safety, including mandatory face coverings, small class sizes, individual work (no partners), hourly disinfecting of high-traffic areas, and socially distant work stations.